IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-: Zero or more RA options that would otherwise be valid as part of the Router Advertisement main body, but are instead included in the PvD Option such as to be ignored by hosts that are not 'PvD-aware'.
+: Zero or more RA options that would otherwise be valid as part of the Router Advertisement main body, but are instead included in the PvD Option such as to be ignored by hosts that are not PvD-aware.

-Here is an example of a PvD option with "example.org" as the PvD ID FQDN and including a RDNSS and prefix information options (it also have the sequence number 123, presence of additional information to be fetched with a delay indicated as 5):
+Here is an example of a PvD option with "example.org" as the PvD ID FQDN and including a RDNSS and prefix information options.
+It has a Sequence Number of 123, and indicates the presence of additional information that is expected to be fetched with a delay factor of 5.

 ~~~
  0                   1                   2                   3